sito8943/proctique-arquitecture/README.md

 JWT for authentication and Role-Based for Authorization

+Roles:

+1. Normal User

+*Can see published projects and post reviews on projects*

+2. Author

+*Can manage their own projects (CRUD)*

+3. Admin

+*Can manage all*

+Users (All of them) go to the Login View and there can Sign In or Sign Up to be able to:

+- Post Reviews
+- Manage Projects
+- Manage All (For admin only)

+But without signing in, all users can see projects in the public project page

 ## MVP Diagram

 ![Proctique MVP diagram](mvp-diagram.png)

 *Legend*
 ![Proctique MVP diagram legend](legend.png)

+*Note: For MVP we are not going to use any external service*

 *Note: You can review on Figjam [here](https://www.figma.com/board/FaCHliTP4UXuOrhvpX1UHV/M4-HS-Designing-APIs?node-id=32-361)*